Auto-da-Fé (novel): Plot and themes

 The novel begins with a conversation between Kien and a schoolboy in the street, who shows keen interest in Chinese texts.
 Kien consequently invites the boy to see his library.
-He immediately regrets the invitation and when the boy comes, Kien's housekeeper, Therese, boots the boy out of the apartment.
+He immediately regrets the invitation and when the boy comes, Kien's housekeeper, Therese Krumbholz (crooked wood) boots the boy out of the apartment.
 Kien is grateful to her and admires such staunch enforcement of the rules surrounding his library.
 She shows interest in learning, and he begrudgingly lends her the most beat up book in his collection, believing she would defile the nicer editions.
 When he sees that she treats it with greater deference even than he, he decides to marry her, imagining that his library is in very good hands.
 On the way home from the marriage ceremony, Kien, a virgin, has brief but intense fantasies about consummating the marriage, revealing his ignorance of sex as well as disturbing ideas about women (misogyny is one of the most pervasive themes in the book, usually to the degradation and downfall of the characters, though not explicitly condemned by the narrative):

 But Kien was surreptitiously contemplating the skirt ...
 Her skirt was a part of her, as the mussel shell is a part of the mussel ...
 They have to be trodden on, to be trampled into slime and splinters, as he had done once when he was a child at the seaside ...
 He had never seen one naked.
 What kind of animal did the shell enclose with such impenetrable strength?
 He wanted to know, at once: he had the hard, stiff-necked thing between his hands, he tortured it with fingers and finger-nails; the mussel tortured him back ...
 Soon he had the creature stark naked on the ground, a miserable fleck of fraudulent slime, not an animal at all.

 Kien's comparison of Therese's skirt with a mussel shell is one of the first shocking psychological revelations in the book.
 But when Therese arrives in a thin white slip, she thrusts the books onto the floor to make room.
 Kien runs to lock himself in the bathroom and weeps bitterly, for the abuse of the books (as well as his having been wrong about Therese, presumably; Canetti, 59).